 Bluebirds are territorial and will defend an area several hundred feet wide around their nest site.
 Males typically teach the young birds how to find food for several days after they leave the nest, while the female repairs and remodels the old nest or constructs a new one for a second nesting attempt during May.
 A second brood will often fledge in June, and in some instances, a third nesting attempt is initiated in July.
 If this nest is successful, a third brood will fledge in August.

 You can attract bluebirds to your property by building nest boxes designed to meet their needs and erecting them in appropriate locations.

-On the left is a bluebird nest with four eggs, and 0n the right is a nest that has been built inside a nest box.
+The first photo depicts a bluebird nest with four eggs.
+The other shows a nest that has been built inside a nest box.
 Bluebirds will typically lay a clutch of two to seven eggs and raise two broods during the year.

 Nest boxes are easy to build, erect and maintain.
 Numerous nest box plans and designs have proven to be successful.